cuplsensor/cuplcodec/docs/specification/features.rst

    The URL from the encoder cannot include an absolute timestamp.
 This would need to be set each time the microcontroller is powered on (e.g. when the battery is replaced).

-.. feat:: Samples are timestamped precise to one minute
+.. feat:: Decoded samples are timestamped precise to one minute
    :id: CODEC_FEAT_6
    :links: CODEC_SPEC_10